mwbowers/mwbowers.github.io/reference/datagate/datagate-common/xml-element-converter.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | The boolean value of the specified attribute, or the default value if the attribute is not found.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | The boolean value of the attribute, or the default value if the attribute does not exist.

 ### bool HasAttribute([string name](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

-Checks if the current XmlElement has the specified attribute.
+Determines whether the current XmlElement has an attribute with the specified name.

 ```cs
 bool HasAttribute(string name)